Comparison

 Key differences:

-- Vike recently introduced built-in
+- Vike recently added built-in deployment via